tiaL-ops/hAIra/README.md

 The app supports multiple AI providers with automatic fallback:

 **AI Mode Detection:**
+- Chrome AI (Client-Side): The app will always try to use the built-in Chrome AI (Gemini Nano) first if the browser supports it.

+- Gemini (Server-Side): If Chrome AI is unavailable, it will fall back to using Gemini (if a GEMINI_API_KEY is provided).

-  - If both keys are present: Uses OpenAI as primary, Gemini as fallback
+- OpenAI (Server-Side): If both Chrome AI and Gemini are unavailable, it will use OpenAI as the final fallback (if an OPENAI_API_KEY is provided).

-  - If only Gemini key is present: Uses Gemini only
-  - If no keys are present: AI features will be disabled
+- No AI: If all the above are unavailable, AI features will be disabled.

 -----